dantullis/markdown-presentation-starter/public/presentation.md

 ]

 ???
-Let me show you what is great about `cloned view` and `presentation mode`
+Let me show you what is really great about about this project:

+- `cloned view` and `presentation mode`

 Press the `c` key to get a cloned view in a new browser window